Indifference Curve - Explained

 - Two indifference curves do not intersect on the indifference curve graph.
 In recent times, economists have begun to apply the indifference curve in welfare economics.

-A Little More on What is the Indifference Curve
+How is the Indifference Curve Created?

 The indifference curve is plotted on a standard graph with two dimensions or axis; the y and the x-axis.
 Each point, dimension or axis on the graph represents one type of good.
 On the graph, the indifference curve explains how a consumer shows no preference for either of the two commodities since he derives the same utility from them.
 This curve shows how a consumer is indifferent about two different goods that give the same level of satisfaction.
 It is important to know that two indifferent curves can never intersect, they do not cross.
 Indifference curves do not cross each other, and they never intersect.
 The core principles of the indifference curve are highlighted below;